Yakov Smirnoff: Career

-After achieving some level of fame, Smirnoff got his first break with a small role in the 1984 film Moscow on the Hudson; on the set, he helped star Robin Williams with his Russian dialogue.
+After achieving some level of fame, Smirnoff received his first break with a small role in the 1984 film Moscow on the Hudson, where he also helped star Robin Williams with his Russian dialogue on the set.
+He made many appearances on the sitcom Night Court as Russian immigrant Yakov Korolenko.
 He subsequently appeared in several other motion pictures, including Buckaroo Banzai (1984), Brewster's Millions (1985) and The Money Pit (1986).

-Among his numerous appearances on television, he was featured many times on the sitcom Night Court as "Yakov Korolenko", and appeared as a comedian and guest on The Tonight Show Starring Johnny Carson.
+In November 1985, he made his debut on The Tonight Show Starring Johnny Carson and soon became a regular guest on the show.
+That same year, he appeared in an ad for Miller Lite beer.